NakuraMino/Moon/_posts/2019-01-26-quotations-I-wish-i-came-up-with.md

 # Quotations

+### 2/17/2019

+"If in my position I can’t stand up to this kind of extortion, how many people can?" - Jeff Bezos, from *No Thank You, Mr. Pecker*

 ### 2/15/2019

 "Progress is made by challenging ideas and developing new arguments" - Ryan Muldoon, from *Free Speech and Learning from Difference*